rustybladez/programming-25/data/part-4/2-more-functions.md

 <programming-exercise name='A spruce' tmcname='part04-08_spruce'>

 Please write a function named `spruce`, which takes one argument.
-The function prints out the text `a spruce!`, and the a spruce tree, the size of which is specified by the argument.
+The function prints out the text `a spruce!`, and a spruce tree, the size of which is specified by the argument.

 Calling `spruce(3)` should print out